 IP addresses can be configured using the WUI option: Local Configuration > Network Interface Configuration.
 If a single interface is required, eth0 is typically used.
 If 2 interfaces are required, eth0 is typically used as the internal interface and eth1 is used as the external interface.
 However, unlike other appliances on the market you can use any interface for any purpose.

-In a standard one-arm configuration you would just need to configure eth0, the subnet mask and the default gateway.
+In a simple one-arm configuration, you would just need to configure the IP address and subnet mask for one interface, e.g. eth0 and if there are remote clients, the relevant default gateway.
 Both IPv4 and IPv6 addresses can be configured.
-CIDR notation is used as shown below: